MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/find-guide.md

     > [!NOTE]
     > Folders appear on the **All** tab, but not the **Recent** tab.

-3. To search for guide:
+3. To search for a guide:

     1. Select the magnifying glass to display the holographic keyboard.